aspose-note/Aspose.Note-Reference-Tutorials/note/russian/java/onenote-document-manipulation/using-document-visitor/_index.md

 ## Conclusion

-Применяя **visitor pattern java** вместе с Aspose.Note, вы получаете чистый, расширяемый способ **how to extract text** из файлов OneNote, **convert OneNote to txt** и в целом **how to traverse OneNote** структуры. Не стесняйтесь расширять `MyOneNoteToTxtWriter` для обработки изображений, таблиц или пользовательских метаданных по мере развития вашего проекта.
+By applying the **visitor pattern java** with Aspose.Note, you now have a clean, extensible way to **how to extract text** from OneNote files, **convert OneNote to txt**, and generally **how to traverse OneNote** structures.
+The pattern also opens doors to building a **search index onenote**, **migrating onenote notes**, and creating custom export pipelines.
+Feel free to extend `MyOneNoteToTxtWriter` to handle images, tables, or custom metadata as your project evolves.

 ---

-**Last Updated:** 2025-12-09
+**Last Updated:** 2026-02-20
 **Tested With:** Aspose.Note for Java 24.10
 **Author:** Aspose